rishabh1b/DroneVoyager/README.md

 ```rostopic pub -1 ardrone/land std_msgs/Empty```
 7. Terminal 6[rviz]
 ```rosrun rviz rviz```
+In rviz add the ardrone/front/image_raw camera, vizualization/markers topic, and tf

 # Demonstration
 Here is the YouTube [link](https://youtu.be/PYlbKkE2rPg) of our attempt with this software.